sidequest-code/crop-recommendation-system/README.md

 python app.py
 ```
 5.Open in browser:

 Navigate to http://127.0.0.1:5000/ in your web browser.

 🎯 How to Use the App
-Enter the required soil parameters (Nitrogen, Phosphorus, Potassium, and pH).
+1.Enter the required soil parameters (Nitrogen, Phosphorus, Potassium, and pH).

-Enter the environmental conditions (Temperature, Humidity, and Rainfall).
+2.Enter the environmental conditions (Temperature, Humidity, and Rainfall).

-Click Predict to see the recommended crop!
+3.Click Predict to see the recommended crop!